Horse Racing Equipment List

-Horse racing thrives in the United States, though it originated in Central Asia in 4500 BC.
-Horse racing involves human riders, known as jockeys, saddling a horse, and riding it along a track, trying to reach the finish line before any other horse and jockey do.
+Horse racing thrives in the United States, though it originated in Central Asia around 4500 B.C.
+Horse racing involves human riders, known as jockeys, saddling a horse and riding it along a track, trying to reach the finish line before any other horse and jockey do.
 Jockeys and horses need to wear specialized equipment for safety and effectiveness.
-Horse racing is one of the most unique sports in the world, and it has a unique set of equipment, so let's dive in!
+Horse racing is one of the most unique sports in the world, and it has a unique set of equipment, so let’s dive in.

 A lot of different equipment goes into horse racing.
 To be a professional horse racing jockey, many things are required to allow you to ride quickly and safely.
 Things like reins, whips, crops, and blinker hoods allow jockeys to get horses to run faster.
 Saddles, stirrups, and helmets allow the jockey to be safer and more secure while riding.
 Finish lines, starting gates, and tracks are all necessary for a race to stay on course and be well-organized.

-A bit is a metal piece that goes into the horse's mouth and is used to make communication easier between the jockey and their horse.
+A bit is a metal object that goes into the horse’s mouth and is used to make communication easier between the jockey and their horse.
 The bit is part of the bridle, and the jockey can connect with the horse using this via the reins.
-Bits are not mandatory as some trainors will not want something in the horse's mouth, but are permitted because if used correctly they will not harm the horse.
+Bits are not mandatory, as some trainers object to the idea of placing a device in the horse’s mouth to restrain and control them.
+Bits are permitted throughout horse racing, however, because if used correctly, they will not harm the horse.
 Depending on how big of a bit you buy for your horse, it can cost anywhere from $30 to $70.

-Having the correct boot on while riding a horse is very important because it will help you keep your leg positioning in the right place.
+Having the correct boots on while riding a horse is very important because they will help you keep your legs positioned in the right place.
 A riding boot is specially designed for use while riding a horse, while paddock boots are typically only worn while walking around the facilities when not riding.
-Riding boots are typically longer and go up higher on the leg so that the saddle does not pinch the rider's leg, while paddock boots are typically more comfortable and have a thicker sole.
+Riding boots are typically longer and go up higher on the leg, so that the saddle does not pinch the rider’s leg.
+Paddock boots are typically more comfortable and have a thicker sole.
 Either boot will typically cost the user around $200 to $300.

-The bridle is placed around the horse's face and holds other pieces of equipment on with it.
+The bridle is placed around the horse’s face and holds other pieces of equipment on the horse’s body.
 The bridle is attached to the bit in the mouth and the reins on the outside.
 Jockeys hold onto the reins, and the bridle is what keeps everything connected.
-This is used to restrict the horse's movements when necessary and helps to keep the horse under control, and costs around $60.
+This is used to restrict the horse’s movements when necessary and helps to keep the horse under control, and costs around $60.

 A crop is a type of whip used by jockeys during races to make the horses move faster.
 The difference between crops and whips is that crops are shorter and do not have a lash.
 They are simply a shaft that has a thick handle and a piece of leather on the end where it contacts the horse.
 Crops might be used instead of a whip because they take less time to control and can be used with only a flick of the wrist, requiring less effort from the rider and allowing them to keep better balance.
 Crops are also one of the more inexpensive pieces of equipment in horse racing, costing about $10 to $30.